sarputss/my-py/README.md

-# my-py
+#Read This
-.py from others source and modified by me
+These codes made by me and also modified by me from others source.